thegtabot/openDrop/README.md

 Credits: Malcolm Gilmore, Juston Armstrong

 This is open source software written for drones operating on raspberry pi + pixhawk flight controllers.
-The network is fully autonomous and uses a VPN tunnel to establish a secure connection between the drones and the webserver.
+The network is fully autonomous and uses a VPN tunnel to establish a secure connection between the drones and the desired webserver.
+The system uses a hub and spoke model topology to achieve dynamic endpoint allocation, so that both the drones and users will maintain a stable connection to one another regardless of the geographic location.

+For now the current software we've written is only compatible with a pixhawk flight controller.
+The preferred RTOS (Real Time Operating System) for the flight controller is ChibiOS, and the raspberry Pi is using native PiOS.
+The hardware and software support will be expanded on over time.